masaishi/raycast-llm-scripts/README.md

 > Improve Prompt [Prompt]
 ```

-## 🛠️ Creating Your Scripts
+## 🛠️ Adding Your Own Scripts

+### Quick Additions

+Feel free to add your own scripts directly.
+There’s no strict format—just make sure the script works and is useful to you!

-### Using the Script Generator
+### Example Script Structure

-The fastest way to create new scripts:

-1. Run the Create LLM Script command
-    ```
-    > Create LLM Script
-    Script purpose: Create a script that translates text between languages
-    ```
-2. Describe what you want the script to do
-3. Get a complete script with:
-   - Raycast parameters
-   - Prompt template
-   - Proper formatting

-### Manual Creation

-Create scripts manually using this template:

 ```python
 #!/usr/bin/env python3